Last night I had an amazing experience, I watched the latest comedic fantasy from renowned Chinese actor/writer/director Stephen Chow.

 While the film tells one main story about the eventful journey of the monk Tang Sanzang and his three disciples to retrieve the sutras from India and the bizarre adventures they encounter during their odyssey.
-This is, of course the archetypal hero’s journey that has been told since before recorded history and in this case specifically, is loosely based on the legendary Journey To The West, the most famous of all Asian legends.
-The main story arc include several stories within its content, each more bizarre than the one that preceded it, and coming at you without pause.
+This is, of course, the archetypal hero’s journey that has been told since before recorded history and in this case specifically, is loosely based on the legendary Journey To The West, the most famous of all Asian legends.
+The main story arc includes several stories within its content, each more bizarre than the one that preceded it and coming at you without pause.
 As soon as one adventure ends it immediately segues into the next without pause, leaving you no time to catch your breath, as you hurtle through Chow’s world

-The film is spectacular, chock full of monsters, demons, gods, and everything in between, in an intensely colorful film that is nearly wall-to wall special effects.
+The film is spectacular, chock full of monsters, demons, gods, and everything in between, in an intensely colorful film that is nearly wall-to-wall special effects.
 This is an intensely visual experience that never lets up on the gas for a moment.
-Most of the action is divided between the monk and his disciples, who are demons them selves but mostly assume a human, although somewhat unusual appearance, but its the disciple Sun Wukong (aka the Monkey King) that slowly becomes the focus of the film.
+Most of the action is divided between the monk and his disciples, who are demons themselves but mostly assume a human, although somewhat unusual appearance, but its the disciple Sun Wukong (aka the Monkey King) that slowly becomes the focus of the film.
 His relationship with the monk deteriorates until he rebels completely and reverts to his most unpleasant persona, the powerful demon he once was.
 The resulting climactic conflict is spectacularly remarkable, sensational, and memorable.

-I should mention i watched this film with the original Chinese language soundtrack and without the benefit of English subtitles.
-Although i would have enjoyed understanding the dialogue, ultimately it didn’t matter, I was riveted, and had no problem following what was going on as the film’s main characters got into one adventure after another.
+I should mention I watched this film with the original Chinese language soundtrack and without the benefit of English subtitles.
+Although I would have enjoyed understanding the dialogue, ultimately it didn’t matter, I was riveted, and had no problem following what was going on as the film’s main characters got into one adventure after another.

 I found this film quite enjoyable, visually stunning, and relentlessly entertaining.
 I recommend giving it a shot, not only will you find yourself amused, you may very well find yourself amazed.